pierstu/braids_tht/README.md

 - ## *Not checked, my orders didnt arrive yet* - ordered 103CBs from Robotdyn, summer 20

-- if something goes wrong, let me know ç__update aug 20__: been told the old version (stock encoder gpio pinout) worked as of late july 20
+- if something goes wrong, let me know __update aug 20__: been told the old version (stock encoder gpio pinout) worked as of late july 20

 - compiled with Virtual Box 6 on Lubuntu 20.04 - see [Mutable dev env](https://github.com/pichenettes/mutable-dev-environment)